endrizzimarco/POCoin/README.md

 Not everyone can participate in the consensus algorithm.
 The network uses a standard proof-of-work algorithm to select the next proposer and validators.

 #### Choosing the proposer

-The node keeps polling
-Whichever node finds the POW first is selected as the next proposer.
-Nodes will reject any proposed block whose nonce is not valid.
-This is untrue sadly !!

-Difficulty of POW is fixed and requires nodes to find a hash of the block starting with 6 zeros.
+The difficulty of the PoW is fixed and requires nodes to find a hash of the block starting with 6 zeros.
+Whichever node finds the solution first can propose a block to the network.
+Proposed blocks without a valid nonce or referencing the wrong parent will be ignored.

 #### Choosing the validators

-To select validators, every node keep track of the percentage of blocks mined by other nodes (mining power).
+Every node keeps track of the percentage of blocks mined by other nodes (mining power).
-When a proposer finds a PoW solution, it chooses 3 validators through weighted random selection, where the weight is the mining power of the node.
+When a node finds a PoW solution and becomes a proposer, it also chooses 2 validators through weighted random selection, where the weight is the mining power of the node.
 This ensures that only nodes that are contributing to the network are selected as validators.
-Still susceptible to 51% attack.

-To even the playing field, this rule is only applied above height 10 and the proposer is always selected as a validator.
+To even the playing field, this rule is only applied above height 10 and validators are instead randomly selected before then.

 ## Service assumptions